Better known as the Construction VAT Reverse Charge, this scheme finally came into effect on 1st March 2021.

 - Manufacturing building or engineering components, materials, plant or machinery, or delivering these to site.

-For full details on when the charge does and does not apply, please visit this page on the gov.uk website.
+For full details on when the charge does and does not apply, please visit this page on the gov.uk website which goes into more detail about the scheme.
+Alternatively, you can get in touch with us if you need further assistance.

 About Karen Jones